aahowel3/A-Simplified-Method-to-Enrich-Tetrahymena-Micronuclear-DNA/README.md

 ./simulations_1x/wc_simulations_1x_04d.sh uses bamPEFragmentsize to estimate parameters for ART Illumina and then 2 seperate lines of ART Illumina commands sample reads from the MAC reference (1x) and MIC reference (1x) which is aligned to the MIC+MAC reference using the script ./simulations_1x/flowsortcuration_2_wc_04e.sh

-# Coverage MDS and IES
+# Coverage MDS and IES 05
 ./coverage/IES_coordinates.csv - locations of IESs in supercontigs: https://doi.org/10.7554/eLife.19090.001 supplementary file 3A

 ./coverage/contig_to_chromosome.csv - locations of supercontigs in chromosomes: https://doi.org/10.7554/eLife.19090.001 supplementary file 1C

 The R script ./coverage/merge_contigs.R converts IES coordinates in supercontigs to IES coordinates in mic chromosomes. ./coverage/merge_contigs.R also splits the IESs_inmic_chromosomes into 5 files: chr#_IESs_inmic.tsv

-in ./coverage/coverage.sh creates 3 folders - mac_coverage, mic_coverage, wc_coverage - and creates a coverage file of mic samples, mac samples, and wc samples using Samtools depth, pulling from previously generated alignments - each folder has an analyze_coverage.sh - which is purely a way to loop each file back through to /coverage/analyze_coverage.R
+in ./coverage/coverage.sh creates 3 folders - mac_coverage, mic_coverage, wc_coverage - and creates a coverage file of mic samples, mac samples, and wc samples using Samtools depth, pulling from previously generated alignments - each folder has an analyze_coverage_allchromo.sh - which is purely a way to loop each file back through to /coverage/analyze_coverage_allchromo.R

-./coverage/analyze_coverage.R compares the IES_inMic file and the coverage file to calculate mean coverage for IES regions and mean coverage for Mac-destined regions

-./coverage/mac_coverage, mic_coverage, wc_coverage each folder ALSO has an analyze_coverage_allchromo.sh - which is purely a way to loop each file back through to /coverage/analyze_coverage_allchromo.R

-./coverage/analyze_coverage_allchromo.R compares the IES_inMic file and the coverage file to calculate mean coverage for IES regions and mean coverage for Mac-destined regions - but still seperated per chromosome - what is an IES in the coordinates for 1 chromosome will not be an IES at the same coordinates in another
+./coverage/analyze_coverage_allchromo.R compares the IES_inMic file and the coverage file to calculate mean coverage for IES regions and mean coverage for Mac-destined regions - but seperated per chromosome - what is an IES in the coordinates for 1 chromosome will not be an IES at the same coordinates in another

-./coverage/analyze_coverage_allchromo.R produces the textfile wholechromo.samplename.text and calculates the mean coverage for IES regions and mean coverage for Mac-destined regions across all chromosomes

 # IRS
 ./retention_scores/make_bedfile.sh takes ./retention_scores/chrX_IESs.tsv (tsv of the joined IES_in_supercontig.csv and contig_to_chromosome.csv made through ./coverage/merge_contigs.R) pulls out last 2 columns of chrX_IESs.tsv (IES_in_chr_start and IES_in_chr_end) and creates a bedfile of just those 4 columns - chr, IES_in_chr_start, IES_in_chr_end, and IES name